FIND US ON SOCIAL

 • A lightweight, wide-mouthed basket or round bin with no dangerous edges

-• 5-15 everyday items (including a few actual baby toys if you’d like) that are not at all hazardous to babies
+• 5-15 everyday items (including a few actual baby toys if you would like) that are not at all hazardous to babies

 Montessori treasure basket ideas: